marktsuchida/ssstr/README.md

 %SNIPPET_EPILOGUE ss8_destroy(&s);
 -->

-Note that directly assgning to, or initializing, an already-initialized `ss8str` results in undefined behavior.
+Note that directly assigning to, or initializing, an already-initialized `ss8str` results in undefined behavior.

 An `ss8str` (which is the size of 4 pointers) is intended to be allocated on